FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 &nbsp;
 : Trial Effective Duration may be any positive time quantity chosen by the Measurer to be used for time-based decisions in the Controller.

-{::comment}

-    MB82: It is obvious, but should we say "positive"?

-    VP: Yes.

-    MK: Edited.

-{:/comment}

 &nbsp;
 : The test report MUST explain how the Measurer computes the returned